 Joining the ISTAT Appraisers Program

-In order to be considered to join the ISTAT Appraisers Program (IAP) as an Appraiser Candidate, one must have a minimum of two years of full-time professional aviation-related experience and a minimum of a four-year bachelor’s degree or a three-year bachelor’s degree with at least one year’s worth of credits towards a master’s degree is required.
+In order to be considered to join the ISTAT Appraisers Program (IAP) as an Appraiser Candidate, one must be an ISTAT member, have a minimum of two years of full-time professional aviation-related experience and have earned a minimum of a four-year bachelor’s degree or a three-year bachelor’s degree with at least one year’s worth of credits towards a master’s degree.
 (Each year of education may be substituted with two years of work experience).
 Prior to submitting an application (found here), one must complete ISTAT Appraising – An Introduction Online Tutorial (found here).
 As part of the application process, one most secure sponsorship of an ISTAT Certified Senior Appraiser or an ISTAT Certified Appraiser who has been certified for a minimum of five years.

 Should you have any questions regarding the IAP please contact Jeff Straebler, Executive Director, ISTAT Appraisers Program at JStraebler@istat.org or IAPExecutiveDirector@istat.org.